-"It's a blindfold kick back type of a game Called the Kansas City Shuffle Whereas you look left and they fall right Into the Kansas City Shuffle.
-It's a they think you think they don't know type of Kansas city hustle Where you take your time, wait your turn and hang them up and out to dry"
+"It's a blindfold kickback type of a game Called the Kansas City Shuffle Whereas you look left - they fall right Into the Kansas City Shuffle.
+It's a they-think you-think you-don't-know type of Kansas city hustle Where you take your time, wait your turn and hang them up and out to dry"

 All con-games rely on misdirection to some degree.
 In most, the conman wants the victim to believe that it's not a con at all.
 But in a Kansas City Shuffle, the conman

 - Needs the victim to suspect that it's a con-game

 - Needs the victim to think that they've figured out how to beat the con

 - Needs the victim to be wrong about what the con is.

 If the victim doesn't suspect that they're being conned, it's not a Kansas City Shuffle.
 If the victim doesn't set themselves up for the real con by doing something to beat the con they think they've spotted, it's not a Kansas City Shuffle.
 If the victim is right about what the real con is, it's not a Kansas City Shuffle (or it is, but a failed one).